awsdocs/aws-organizations-docs/doc_source/attach-tag-policy.md

 The aggregation of any tag policies the account inherits, plus any tag policy directly attached to the account is the [*effective tag policy*](orgs_manage_policies_tag-policies-effective.md)\.
 For more information, see [Understanding policy inheritance](orgs_manage_policies_inheritance.md)\.

 **Important**
-Untagged resources don't appear as noncompliant in results\.
+Untagged resources don’t appear as noncompliant in results\.

 **Minimum permissions**
 To attach tag policies, you must have permission to run the following action: